HolobiomicsLab/Toolomics/MIGRATION_TO_TOOLHIVE.md

 # Migration to ToolHive - COMPLETED ✅

-This document describes the **completed migration** of Toolomics MCP servers from the custom deploy.py system to ToolHive.
+This document describes the **completed migration** of Toolomics MCP servers from the custom deploy.py system to ToolHive, including the final cleanup phase.

 ## Overview